GSA/notifications-api/.github/pull_request_template.md

 At the minimum, please be sure to fill in all sections found below and also do the following:

+- Provide an appropriate and descriptive title for the pull request
 - Link the pull request to its corresponding issue (must be done after creating the pull request itself)
 - Assign yourself as the author